Second-Tier VA Loan Entitlement Eligibility Requirements

 $61,500 x 4 = $260,400 maximum amount of 2nd VA loan that the veteran can get with zero down payment.

-In this example, if the veteran chose to purchase a home valued at $280,000 then the veteran would be asked to pay the difference between the $70,000 ($280,000 X 25% = $70,000) and $65,100 (remaining entitlement left which was calculated above), or $4,900.
+In this example, if the veteran chose to purchase a home valued at $280,000, then the veteran would be asked to pay the difference between the $70,000 ($280,000 X 25% = $70,000) and $65,100 (remaining entitlement left, which was calculated above), or $4,900.

 Besides being asked to pay the difference, all the other benefits of a VA loan would apply.
 No mortgage insurance, attractive interest rates, fixed terms, less stringent credit requirements, and the ability to pay the loan off early without penalty would still be available to the veteran as long as they are approved for the loan.

-VA Minimum Loan Amount
+VA Mortgage Minimum Home Loan Amount

 This minimum loan amount was enacted many years ago.
 The idea was to ensure that qualifying veterans were not being forced to choose cheap homes in questionable areas that could later turn out to be a detriment.

-Summing Up Second Tier Entitlement VA Loans
+Summing Up Second-Tier VA Entitlement

 With a seasoned lender at your side, it is possible that you can make your way through the qualification process and find that you are eligible for a tier 2 entitlement on another VA loan.